hbanks/jQuery-nav-highlighter-plugin/README.md

 ## Usage

-navHighlighter will create a subtle underline on all of the active navigation links, letting your users know where they are on your page.
+navHighlighter will create a subtle underline on all of the active navigation links letting your users know where they are on your page.
 When you hover the links, or scroll between the sections of your website, the underline will animate in.

 ## Getting Started

+Download jquery.navHighlighter.js from GitHub and copy the files into the JavaScript folder in your directory.

 Add the plugin's style sheet to the head of your HTML document.
 Make sure you link if before your own as it has default styling included and you don't want it to overwrite your CSS.